 - Specimens and associated metadata, where applicable, must be made available in a public repository (e.g., museum) and the accession numbers provided.

-- Metadata for DNA samples must be included, and DNA sequences deposited in a data repository (e.g., GenBank, EMBL).
-We strongly encourage the corresponding DNA samples to be deposited in a publicly available DNA bank and the accession numbers included in the publication.
+- We strongly encourage the corresponding physical DNA samples to be deposited in a publicly available DNA bank and the accession numbers included in the publication.

 - The availability of custom written code or modifications to available code that was central to data analyses must be acknowledged, provided as supplemental material, or deposited in a public database (e.g., Dryad, FigShare) and the relevant link included in the manuscript.
 The use of any LLM as a methodological tool to produce code is allowed but must be fully disclosed in the Methods section of the manuscript.